ubsuny/CompPhys/Assignment1/README.md

    # Do the assignment here
    ```

 3. Do the assignment.
 You should put your code under the folder `Assignment1`.
 Follow the directions closely: each problem will specify exactly what you should name your files.
-Note: only PHY505 students will actually write any code for assignment 1!
-Only Problem 3 requires writing code, while Problems 1 and 2 are written-only.
+Note: only PHY505 students will actually write any code for assignment 1, since only problem 3 requires writing code!
+Problems 1 and 2 are written-only.

 4. Once finished, you should submit two things:
    1. Submit your code to GitHub Classroom.
 To do this, do the usual `git add/commit/push` and PR workflow.
 PHY410 students can add a dummy file, say `Assignment1/Assignment1.md`, so you can at least test out GitHub Classroom with a real commit.